Elections in Ukraine: 2012 Ukrainian parliamentary election

+2014 Ukrainian parliamentary election

 Legislation

 Elections in Ukraine are held to choose the President (head of state) and Verkhovna Rada (legislature).
+The Ukrainian constitution does not allow holding Verkhovna Rada elections while martial law is in effect.
 The president is elected for a five-year term.
 The Verkhovna Rada has 450 members and is also elected for a five-year term, but may be dissolved earlier by the president in the case of a failure to form a government.
-The next election to the Verkhovna Rada, set to be in 2023, will be, for the first time, with different regional open lists (with again an electoral threshold of five percent) and a return, and thus abolition of the constituencies with first-past-the-post voting, to only one national constituency.
+The next election to the Verkhovna Rada, set to be held after the end of martial law due to the Russo-Ukrainian War, will be, for the first time, with different regional open lists (with again an electoral threshold of five percent) and a return, and thus abolition of the constituencies with first-past-the-post voting, to only one national constituency.

 From 2012 until the 2019 Ukrainian parliamentary election the Verkhovna Rada was elected using a mixed election system.
 Half of the representatives were elected from national closed party lists distributed between the parties using the Hare quota with a 5% threshold.
 The remaining half were elected from constituencies using first-past-the-post voting.
 This system was adopted for the 2012 elections and was also used for the 2014 election, as a new draft law moving to electing all members using open party lists failed to gather necessary support in the Rada.
-According to current law, the next election to the Verkhovna Rada (to be held) in 2023 will again be without single-member constituencies and instead deputies can only be elected on a party list in one nationwide constituency with a 5% election threshold with open regional lists of candidates for deputies.
+According to current law, the next election to the Verkhovna Rada will again be without single-member constituencies and instead deputies can only be elected on a party list in one nationwide constituency with a 5% election threshold with open regional lists of candidates for deputies.

 A snap poll must have a voter turnout higher than 50%.

 Ukraine's election law forbids outside financing of political parties or campaigns.

 Presidential candidates must have had residence in Ukraine for the past ten years prior to election day.

 Since late February 2016 a party congress is allowed to remove any candidate from its party list before the Central Election Commission recognizes him or her elected.
 Meaning that parties after elections can prevent their candidates to take a seat in parliament that they were entitled to due to their place on the party list.
 A party is (since late February 2016) also allowed to excluded people from its electoral list of the last parliamentary elections.

 In Ukraine political campaigning outside election campaign periods is prohibited.
 But this prohibition is widely ignored in election years and perpetraters are seldom punished since political parties use loopholes in election law.